 Senscio Systems, Inc. (the “Licensor" or “Senscio Systems”), having its principal place of business at 1740 Massachusetts Ave., Boxborough, MA 01719, and XXXXXX (the “Licensee”), a corporation organized in (State) , having its principal place of business at XXXXXXX.

+Does Software as a Service have any impact on the language of this agreement?
+Certainly the CarePortal and Analytics are cloud based SaaS.
+The CareStation is embedded software that can be downloaded and updated remotely.

+Impact of the service offer we have been discussing also needs to be considered.

 Whereas the Licensor develops proprietary software to assist health care providers with their service delivery, Licensee desires to license from Licensor such proprietary software, and to lease hardware and software from Senscio to improve care delivery, in consideration of the mutual covenants and promises contained in this Agreement and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, and Licensee and Licensor agree as follows:

 Definitions